root-project/web/manual/trees/index.md

    chain.Add("file2.root");
    chain.Add("file3.root");

-// Create an histogram
+// Create an histogram.
    hnseg = new TH1F("hnseg","Number of segments for selected tracks",4096,0,8192);

 // Specify the address where to read the event object.
 // In the program writing the ROOT files, the event was stored in a branch called "event".
    Event *event = new Event();

 // The object must be created before setting the branch address. chain.SetBranchAddress("event", &event);

 // Start main loop on all events.
-//In case you want to read only a few branches, use TChain::SetBranchStatus to activate/deactivate a branch.
+// In case you want to read only a few branches, use TChain::SetBranchStatus to activate/deactivate a branch.
    Int_t nevent = chain.GetEntries();
    for (Int_t i=0;i<nevent;i++) {
-      chain.GetEvent(i);              //read complete accepted event in memory hnseg->Fill(event->GetNseg());  //Fill histogram with number of segments }
+      chain.GetEvent(i);              //Read the complete accepted event in memory. hnseg->Fill(event->GetNseg());  //Fill the histogram with number of segments.
+   }
 {% endhighlight %}

 ## N-tuples

-An N-tuple ([TNtuple](https://root.cern/doc/master/classTNtuple.html)) is a simple [TTree](https://root.cern/doc/master/classTTree.html) restricted to a list of float variables only.
+An N-tuple {% include ref class="TNtuple" % }is a simple {% include ref class="TTree" % } restricted to a list of float variables only.

 ### Writing simple N-tuples